oMaN-Rod/PalworldSaveTools/readme.md

 - Lists all pals and their details.
 - Displays last online time for players.
 - Logs players and their data into `players.log`.
-- Filters and deletes players based on inactivity or maximum number of pals.
 - Logs and sorts players by the number of pals owned.
-- Deletes players with fewer than a specified number of pals.
 - Provides a **base map view**.
 - Provides automated killnearestbase commands for PalDefender targeting inactive bases.
 - Transfers saves between dedicated servers and single/coop worlds.